-Who is Who: The Governing Body
+Who is Who?: The Governing Body

-Louise Poulton - Chair of Governors
+Ellie Wilkinson - Chair of Governors

 John has been a Governor since his eldest was 6 years old - she is now 36!
 John is the Local Authority Governor and Chair of the Finance, Premises and Personnel Committee.
 His 3 children all began their education at HPIS, through St Andrew's and John Bramston (now Maltings Academy) to university and have progressed to jobs they enjoy.
 John was a GP in Hatfield Peverel from 1980 to 2011 and values the link between the surgery and the school.
 Post retirement John is practising what he used to preach and enjoying walking and gardening, the occasional 'little job' for/with his better half and is the proud grandparent of 7.

 Sam became a Co-Opted Governor in 2016and has two children.
 Her daughter progressed from HPIS to St Andrew’s in September 2016 and her son started school in September 2017.
 Since her daughter started in 2013, she has been actively involved in the school’s ISA Committee and have been Vice Chair for 2 academic years helping to organise the big event of the year, the Family Fun Day.
 Having been so involved with the ISA Committee over the last few years, it made Sam realise that she would like the opportunity to become more involved in the school, by understanding its statutory role and being actively involved in decisions to ensure the school continues to secure the best outcome for each and every child.
 This is what prompted her to become a Governor.

 Sam graduated from London South Bank University in 1997 with a BA Honours Degree in Hotel Management and gained experience in various departments within hotels enabling her to develop her customer liaison skills and ensuring departmental standards and budgets were well maintained.
 After graduating, Sam worked closely with the Managing Director of a hotel chain in the whole project management of opening a new hotel from dealing with the architects and the builders, to marketing the hotel and buying the supplies which gave her a vast array of organisational experience as well as experience in dealing with many different people, companies and regulators.